thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-filter-nodes.md

 **Output**

-The output relation of the rule node corresponds to the entity type of the message originator.
+The output connection of the rule node corresponds to the entity type of the message originator.
 For example: "Device", "Asset", "User", etc.

 **Example**